NVIDIA/warp/README.md

 ## Installing

+Warp supports Python versions 3.7 onwards.
+It can run on x86-64 and ARMv8 CPUs on Windows, Linux, and macOS.
+GPU support requires a CUDA capable NVIDIA GPU and driver (minimum GeForce GTX 9xx).

-Warp supports Python versions 3.7.x onwards.
-The easiest way is to install from PyPi:
+The easiest way to install Warp is from [PyPI](https://pypi.org/project/warp-lang/):

     pip install warp-lang

-Pre-built binary packages for Windows, Linux, and macOS are also available on the [Releases](https://github.com/NVIDIA/warp/releases) page.
+Pre-built binary packages are also available on the [Releases](https://github.com/NVIDIA/warp/releases) page.
 To install in your local Python environment run the following command from the download directory:

     pip install warp_lang-<version and platform>.whl